Today's Verse: Romans 5:6-8

 Thoughts on Today's Verse...

-Jesus did not die for us because he had some high hopes for who we are or what we would be.
-No, he died for us because he knew exactly who we are and what we would be without him.
-Praise be to God; we are now God's righteousness because Jesus took our sin upon himself and gave us God's grace and righteousness in its place (2 Corinthians 5:17-21).
+Jesus did not die for us because he had some high hopes for who we are.
+He certainly didn't die for us because of what we had done in the past that merited his sacrifice.
+No, he died for us because he knew exactly who we are and where we would be without him.
+Praise be to God; we are now God's righteousness because Jesus took our sin upon himself and gave us God's grace and righteousness in place of our sin (2 Corinthians 5:17-21).

 Video Commentary...